vishnuv4/file-list/README.md

 ## Setup

-1. The scripts folder has the actual code.
+The scripts folder has the actual code.
 The test folder is a playground to test it out.

-2. Save the .py file in a permanent location
+1. Save the .py file in a permanent location
-3. Add the powershell function in your profile
+2. Add the powershell function in your profile
-4. Modify the powershell function - save the absolute path to the python file in the mentioned variable
+3. Modify the powershell function in your profile:
+   1. Save the absolute path to the python file in the mentioned variable

 ## Usage